Voting and Civic Participation

 Share these videos of empowering youth voices and the history of voting

 Become inspired to use your voice by watching this video about the Juvenile Law Center’s Youth Advocacy Program!
-This program has prepared young people to lead advocacy and policy reform efforts in their local communities and beyond.
+This program prepares young people to lead advocacy and policy reform efforts in their local communities and beyond.
 Youth speak directly to government officials to influence people in power to make change.
+They have the opportunity to be heard.
+They say, "Once you speak up, you don't ever want to stop advocating."
+What do you want to speak to lawmakers about?

 Definitions and Key Questions